felix-lambert/felix-lambert.github.io/all_collections/_posts/2023-06-20-in-the-defense-of-web-scraping.md

 One of the co-founders of Google had a vision of downloading all the HTML documents on the web and creating a massive network of nodes based on the links found within each document.
 To accomplish this, he would need to develop a rule that identifies links within web pages, converts them into nodes, and determines their position within the network.

 We can easily see here that Google is today’s most advanced web scraping company in existence.
-And, if we really want to access it, Google’s web scraping gives us the most amazing access to culture (with a big C) that there is.
+And, if we really want to access it, Google’s web scraping gives us the most amazing access to culture that there is.

-It's evident that Google is currently the most advanced web scraping company (using web crawling), and their web scraping technology provides unparalleled access to culture (with a capital C) on the internet.

 # No Web Scraping, no search engine